Project Background and Overview

 LBMCI Phase 5

-Phase 5 of the Lower Badger Mill Creek Interceptor (LBMCI) is currently under construction north of County Highway PD between Shady Oak Lane and Country View Road.
-The Phase 5 project will include 3,550 feet of new 30-inch diameter sanitary sewer interceptor pipe and 10 new manholes.
-The project is being constructed in coordination with the widening of County Highway PD and with the Ardent Glen development on the Marty Farm property.
+Phase 5 of the Lower Badger Mill Creek Interceptor (LBMCI) was constructed in 2023 and 2024 north of County Highway PD between Shady Oak Lane and Country View Road.
+The Phase 5 project included 3,550 feet of new 30-inch diameter sanitary sewer interceptor pipe and 10 new manholes.
+The project was constructed in coordination with the widening of County Highway PD and with the Ardent Glen development on the Marty Farm/Halverson Farm property.

-Several of the interceptor manholes will be temporarily left from 3 to 7 feet above the existing ground surface.
+Several of the interceptor manholes remain 3 to 7 feet above the existing ground surface.
 The 6-foot diameter manholes are being left elevated to match the planned surface elevation of future paved paths and roads in the Ardent Glen neighborhood.
 As the Ardent Glen neighborhood continues to develop, fill will be placed around the manholes and the manhole castings and covers will be adjusted so that only the cover is visible.
 Until then the manholes sticking up out of the ground will look rather odd.
-Phase 5 will end near the shoulder of Shady Oak Lane approximately 500 feet northwest of the Marty Farm silos.
+Phase 5 ended near the shoulder of Shady Oak Lane approximately 500 feet northwest of the Marty Farm silos.

 View a map of Phase 5 Route and planned Ardent Glen development